aqc-github/beneural_virtual_boundary/README.md

 ## Acknowledgments

 - MediaPipe team for the hand tracking solution
 - OpenCV community for computer vision tools

-## Notes

-- The application uses the YOLOv8 nano model by default
-- Detection is optimized for real-time performance
-- The model will download automatically on first run